preludetech/tutorial-getting-git/tutorial/14-cloning-and-merging.md

 - you can set up a remote for your local repository
 - you can push your commits to the remote

-In this section we'll talk about how you can
+In this section we'll talk about how you can:

-- download an entire repo
+- download an entire repo (using `git clone ...`)
-- download the latest commits on a branch
+- download the latest commits on a branch  (`git pull`)
+- download new branches, for example, if your team mate pushes a feature branch and you want to look at their code

 ## Clone